yanghuafang/anti-android-virus/README.md

-Formatting is Google style with a few deliberate exceptions (`.clang-format`), and the check is a script rather than a convention: `scripts/format.sh` reports, `--fix` rewrites.
-It pins clang-format to one major, because layout heuristics move between them and skew means one machine rejects what another just produced.
+Formatting is Google style with a few deliberate exceptions (`.clang-format`), and the check is a script rather than a convention: `scripts/format.sh` reports, `--fix` rewrites, and CI runs the same script.
+It pins clang-format to one major, because layout heuristics move between them and skew means a clean local run becomes a red pull request.

 `scripts/tidy.sh` runs clang-tidy over the same sources using the build's compile database. `.clang-tidy` records which check families are off and why —